TidierOrg/TidierDB.jl/docs/src/index.md

 TiderDB.jl is a 100% Julia implementation of the dbplyr R package (and similar to python's ibis package).

-The main goal of TidierDB.jl is to bring the ease of use and simple syntax of Tidier.jl to mutliple SQL backends, making data analysis smoother by abstracting away subtle differences in syntax between different backends.
+The main goal of TidierDB.jl is to bring the ease of use and simple syntax of Tidier.jl to mutliple SQL backends, making data analysis smoother by abstracting away subtle syntax differences between backends.

 ## Currently supported backends include:
 - DuckDB (the default) `set_sql_mode(:duckdb)`